graves/alexandria/DEPLOY.md

 ### 4. Set up Plausible Analytics

-Visit `https://alexandria.awfulsec.com/plausible/` to create your admin account and add your site.
+Visit `https://analytics.awfulsec.com/register` to create your admin account.
 The first user to register becomes the admin.

+Then add your sites (e.g., `alexandria.awfulsec.com`) in the Plausible dashboard.

 ### 5. Verify the deployment